-The Student Charter is also supported by the Dignity at Study Policy which outlines our commitment to ensuring that students are treated with respect and other policies such as the Student Complaints Procedure which explains what to do if you have a complaint or grievance.
+The Student Charter is also supported by the Respect at Kent Policy which outlines our commitment to ensuring that students are treated with respect and other policies such as the Student Complaints Procedure which explains what to do if you have a complaint or grievance.

 For enquiries and advice, contact the Student Conduct & Complaint Office.